signalogic/SigSRF_SDK/mediaTest_readme.md

 :
 ```

-Packet stats logging is part of the Diaglib module, which includes several flags (see the diaglib.h header file included with the demo).
+Packet stats logging is part of the Diaglib module, which includes several flags (see the <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/includes/diaglib.h" target="_blank">diaglib.h header file</a>).
 Some of the more notable flags include:

   - DS_PKTSTATS_LOG_COLLATE_STREAMS, collate and sort packet logs by RTP stream (i.e. using SSRC values)
   - DS_PKTSTATS_LOG_LIST_ALL_INPUT_PKTS, list all current buffer input entries separately from Diaglib analysis sections